sjoback/kb-coaching/README.md

 ## IDEA

-When I'm not coding or googling I'm coaching in kickboxing.
+When I'm not coding or googling I'm a coach in kickboxing.
 I was using the notes on my iPhone to create and manage every kickboxing workout, which as you can imagine got very tiresome.
-So, rather than using notes I decided to create my own webapp, customized to my liking, whilst also increasing my experience with NextJS.
+So, rather than using notes I decided to create my own webapp, customized to my liking, whilst also increasing my experience with NextJS & Netlify <3

 ## Getting Started

-First, change the file `.env.example` to `.env` and change to variables to:
+First, change the file `.env.example` to `.env` and change variables to:

 ```
 MONGODB_URI="mongodb+srv://sjoback:Cxkiwn12345@cluster0.ldupk.mongodb.net/test?retryWrites=true&w=majority"